Wiscasset, Maine OUI Lawyer

-The District Attorney in charge of Lincoln County is Geoff Rushlaw.
-Mr. Rushlau also the District Attorney for Sagadahoc and Knox counties, as well, giving him the most territory of all district attorneys in the state of Maine.
-He's also the second-longest running district attorney in the state, behind only Cumberland County's Stephanie Anderson.
-Mr. Rushlau has held his position since his appointment in 1993, and reelection in 1994.
+The District Attorney in charge of Lincoln County is Natasha Irving.
+Ms. Irving is also the District Attorney for Sagadahoc and Knox counties, as well, giving her the most territory of all district attorneys in the state of Maine.
+Ms. Irving is new to the position, defeating the incumbent DA, John Liberman, in 2018.

-While Mr. Rushlau has a tough stance on OUI charges, he has an experienced staff of assistant district attorneys, and generally gives them the power to drop charges to a lesser offense without prior approval.
+While Ms. Irving has a tough stance on OUI charges, she has an experienced staff of assistant district attorneys, and generally gives them the power to drop charges to a lesser offense without prior approval.

 If you or someone you know are facing OUI charges in Wiscasset, call the offices of William T. Bly.
-He's built a reputation defending against OUI charges, and knows how things are run in Wiscasset, as well as elsewhere in the state of Maine.
+They've built a reputation defending against OUI charges, and know how things are run in Wiscasset, as well as elsewhere in the state of Maine.
 (207) 571-8146.